 Our Playground Accident Lawyer Can Help Your Family Recover

-According to the CDC, over 200,000 children in the U.S. under the age of 14 are treated for injuries sustained in playground, school and park related accidents every year.
+According to the CDC, over 200,000 children in the U.S. under the age of 14 are treated for injuries sustained in playground, school and park-related accidents every year.
 Approximately 45% of these injuries include fractures, dislocations, concussions, amputations and internal injuries.
-If you or your child have been injured at a playground, park or school, contact Polinsky Law Group, attorneys at law in Hartford for a free consultation at (860) 253-2729 or click here.
+If you or your child have been injured at a playground, park or school, contact Polinsky Law Group, LLC, in Hartford for a free consultation at 860-248-7807 or click here.

 Even though schools, parks and playgrounds are places where children and adults can make friends, have fun and challenge themselves physically, there are also a lot of associated dangers and risks.
 Playground injuries can be severe, often occurring when someone is sliding, climbing or swinging.
 For example, if a child falls while climbing, they may fall several feet, resulting in a serious external or internal injury.
 Playground, park and school injuries include bruises, fractures, broken bones, head injuries, internal injuries and dislocations.